CodeToCommunicate/CoCoLessons/02_shell.md

 The **data** subdirectory of the **CoCoLessons** directory contains several files.
-Can you think of a way to copy all of the files in a directory?
+Can you think of a way to copy all the files in a directory?

+---

+El subdirectorio **data** del directorio **CoCoLessons** contiene varios archivos. ¿Puedes pensar en una manera de copiar todos los archivos en un directorio?

 ## Removing a directory | Eliminar un directorio